dankelley/whalestrike/joss/paper.md

 The `whalestrike` package is intended to provide guidance for the development of marine policies related to ship speeds.
 It is written in R, a language that is familiar to many marine biologists, and one that also offers a vast array of statistical tools for analysing the results of model simulations.
+In addition to tools for detailed control of simulations, the package also provides a GUI-based tool for basic exploration, which may be useful in making or explaining policy decisions.

 Being founded on physical principles, `whalestrike` complements the more statistical approaches of most studies in this field.
 An advantage of this